kubernetes/kubernetes/docs/proposals/network-policy.md

 one or more NetworkPolicy objects should allow any incoming connections that match any ingress rule on those NetworkPolicy objects, per the network plugin’s capabilities.

-If `isolation` is not specified on a namespace, then all traffic is allowed to pods in that namespace.
+If `ingress-isolation` is not specified on a namespace, then all traffic is allowed to pods in that namespace.

 ```go
 type NetworkPolicy struct {